HazyResearch/deepdive/examples/spouse/README.md

 input/articles.tsv.sh
 ```

-The aforementioned script reads a sample of the corpus (provided as lines of json objects), and then using the [jq](https://stedolan.github.io/jq/) language extracts the fields `id` (for docuemnt id) and `content` from each entry and converts those to TSV format.
+The aforementioned script reads a sample of the corpus (provided as lines of JSON objects), and then using the [jq](https://stedolan.github.io/jq/) language extracts the fields `id` (for document id) and `content` from each entry and converts those to TSV format.

 Next, we need to declare the schema of this `articles` table in our `app.ddlog` file; we add the following lines: